Anthony Eden: Suez (1956)

 The alliance with the US proved not universal, however, when in July 1956 Gamal Abdel Nasser, President of Egypt, nationalised the Suez Canal, following the withdrawal of Anglo-American funding for the Aswan Dam.
-Eden believed the nationalisation was in violation of the Anglo-Egyptian treaty of 1954 that Nasser had signed with the British and French governments on 19 October 1954.
+Eden believed the nationalisation was in violation of the Anglo-Egyptian treaty that Nasser had signed with the British and French governments in October 1954.
 This view was shared by Labour leader Hugh Gaitskell and Liberal leader Jo Grimond.
 In 1956 the Suez Canal was of vital importance since over two-thirds of the oil supplies of Western Europe (60 million tons annually) passed through it on 15,000 ships a year, one-third of them British; three-quarters of all Canal shipping belonged to NATO countries.
 Britain's total oil reserve at the time of the nationalisation was enough for only six weeks.
 The Soviet Union was certain to veto any sanctions against Nasser at the United Nations.
 Britain and a conference of other nations met in London following the nationalisation in an attempt to resolve the crisis through diplomatic means.
 However, the Eighteen Nations Proposals, including an offer of Egyptian representation on the board of the Suez Canal Company and a share of profits, were rejected by Nasser.
-Eden feared that Nasser intended to form an Arab Alliance that would threaten to cut off oil supplies to Europe and, in conjunction with France, decided he should be removed from power.
+Eden feared that Nasser intended to form an Arab Alliance that would threaten to cut off oil supplies to Europe and, in conjunction with France, decided Nasser should be removed from power.

 Most people believed that Nasser was acting from legitimate patriotic concerns and the nationalisation was determined by the Foreign Office to be deliberately provocative but not illegal.
-The Attorney General, Sir Reginald Manningham-Buller, was not asked for his opinion officially but made his view, that the government's contemplated armed strike against Egypt would be unlawful, known through the Lord Chancellor.
+The Attorney General, Sir Reginald Manningham-Buller, was not asked for his opinion officially but made known his view that the government's contemplated armed strike against Egypt would be unlawful.